hiddenbyte/hiddenbyte.github.io/content/docs/cv.md

 ### Personal information

 Full name: **Mehul Sasikante Irá**
 E-mail: **mehulira@protonmail.com**

 ### Work Experience

 #### Mindera

 Software Engineer.
 Since August 2015. **Currently here.**

-Contributed into many projects of Mindera clients and/or tech partners in the following business sectors: Retail, Gambling and SaaS products.
+While working here, I've contributed with new features and fixes to several projects, that belongs to a Mindera client and/or tech partner, particularly in the Retail, Gambling, Gaming and SaaS business sectors.

-Technologies used while working here: Go, Java, Kotlin, Vert.x, Spring / Spring Boot, PostgreSQL and MySQL.
+**Technologies**: Go, Java, Kotlin, Vert.x, Spring Framework, Spring Boot, PostgreSQL and MySQL.

 #### Portugal Telecom (now Altice Portugal)

-Software Developer.
+Software Engineer.
 From September 2012 to August 2015.

-Contributed in the following projects:

-- Service Delivery Broker or SDB team;
-- Before  joining  the  SDB  team  I  was  under  SAPO  Desporto  team,  mainly  contributing  to  the backend component responsible for sports statistical data (near real-time sports statistics and statistics history).
+As part of the **SAPO Desporto** development team, I have contributed with new features and fixes to a backend system responsible for sports statistical data (real-time statistics and statistics history); This system exposed the statistical data through a HTTP API that was consumed by several mobile and web apps within SAPO.
+While working here, I was also part of the **Service Delivery Broker** development team for a short period of time.

+**Technologies:** .NET, C#, ASP .NET MVC | WebAPI, JS, HTML+CSS, MS SQL Server and NodeJS.

 #### URBANOS

 Software Engineer.
 From February 2012 to September 2012.

-Contributed with new features and bug fixes to web applications and mobile apps used by URBANOS to support their logistics service offers.
+While working here, I have contributed with new features and bug fixes to several web applications and mobile apps that were used internally by URBANOS to support their logistics service offers.

-Technologies used while working here: .NET, ASP .NET MVC, JS, HTML+CSS, MS SQL Server 2008 and Windows Mobile 6.1 (.NET CF).
+**Technologies:** .NET, C#, ASP .NET MVC, JS, HTML+CSS, MS SQL Server and Windows Mobile 6.1 (.NET CF).

 #### agap2

 Software Engineer.
 From October 2010 to February 2012.

-As a software developer, I have developed new features and/or fixed bugs in the following projects/teams:
- - @corp by agap2. (worked w/: .NET 4.0, C#, ASP .NET MVC, SQL Server 2008, standard Web technologies);
+I have contributed with new features and fixes to an agap2 product, a human-resources management sofware.
- - EAI development team at one of the main Portuguese telco companies. (worked w/: TIBCO BW, TIBCO RV, SOAP Webservices).
+As a consultant on behalf of agap2, I was part of an EAI development team at one of the main Portuguese telco companies.

+**Technologies:** .NET 4.0, C#, ASP .NET MVC, SQL Server, *standard Web technologies*, TIBCO BW, TIBCO RV and SOAP Webservices.

 ### Education